-The Oxford water supply may have capacity to service the development.
+The Rangiora water, sewerage and stormwater systems will have capacity to service the development as residential.

 The Site is located adjoining an established township and so is well-positioned for hooking in to, or contributing consumers to, Council 3 waters services.